Trump sues CNN for defamation

 It also cited anchors, personalities and pundits on CNN using the term “Big Lie” to refer to Trump’s repeated false statements about the 2020 election and voter fraud as evidence of the outlet attempting to associate him with Adolf Hitler.

-In order to prove defamation, public officials and other public figures must prove journalists acted with actual malice or reckless disregard for the truth in their reporting, a high legal bar to clear give First Amendment protections granted to the free press under the constitution.
+In order to prove defamation, public officials and other public figures must prove journalists acted with actual malice or reckless disregard for the truth in their reporting, a high legal bar to clear given First Amendment protections granted to the free press under the Constitution.
 The New York Times, for example, has not lost a defamation case in more than 50 years.

-CNN is a frequent foil of Trump, his followers and allies and conservatives more generally.
+CNN is a frequent foil of Trump, his followers and allies, as well as conservatives more generally.

 In 2020, the network settled a $275 million lawsuit brought by a high school student in Kentucky who was at the center of a viral video controversy and became a lightning rod for critics of the mainstream media.